Finding Growth: Baby Category Spend is Shifting Online

 Digging deeper, one-fifth of spend in the diaper and infant nutrition categories has shifted to non-traditional channels that aren’t being captured by legacy panel data.
 This shift is also having an impact on buy rate.
 For example, the percentage of urgent need trips (one or two items) for these categories is much higher in non-traditional channels, while the percentage of pantry stocking trips (21 or more items) is much lower.

 Every point in the total market is worth $4.6 million.
 Brands need to make sure they can see what’s happening in the full omnichannel market so they can capitalize on current trends and grow market share.

 The Bottom Line

-The Baby category is shifting online quickly and shows no signs of slowing down.
+Shoppers are quickly shifting their spend on Baby categories online with no signs of slowing down.
 If you’re using legacy panel data that don’t show the shift online, you won’t be able to see the entire market.
 If you can’t see the entire market, you can’t make sound decisions to support an effective growth strategy.
 If you can’t make sound decisions, you risk losing customers – possibly for good.